 BIO TYPE INFO/ART CONTEXTS

-Esther Neff is the founder of Panoply Performance Laboratory (PPL), a thinktank and collaborative entity generating performances-as-art, situations, operas of operations, performance of and as theory, social research projects, and discursive social settings such as conferences, symposia, meetings, festivals, exhibitions, and shows.
-PPL operates as work by Neff and collaborators (including PPL co-director Brian McCorkle and PPL resident artist Kaia Gilje) and as a public lab site in Brooklyn, NY.
+Esther Neff is the founder and director of Panoply Performance Laboratory (PPL), a thinktank and flexible performance collective making operas of operations, performance art, and pursuing social forms of philosophical and theoretical inquiry.
+PPL operates as work by Neff and collaborators and was a public lab site in Brooklyn, NY, 2012-2018.

 Neff is currently a PhD student at CUNY Graduate Center.
 Their texts have appeared in books including the Routledge Companion to Performance Philosophy (written with Yelena Gluzman), and the Palgrave Macmillan handbook on Queer and Trans Feminist Performance, in essay collections 7 Invitations, and States of Wake, and in journals and magazines including New Music Yearbook, cultbytes, culturebot, CAESURA, Peri0d, and PAJ, to name a few.